Asheville Dog Bite Lawyer

 Essentially, potentially dangerous dogs are canines whose owners should have known they could cause serious injury or death.

 In addition to the definitions of dangerous and potentially dangerous dogs, North Carolina law also sets strict liability for dog owners.
 This means owners don’t have to be negligent to be held liable for injuries caused by their pets if they fall into one of the above categories.
 However, if a dog has never been declared dangerous or potentially dangerous, the owner might not be held liable for injuries unless they were negligent (such as not leashing the dog in public).

-At Auger & Auger, we have helped victims of injuries caused by dogs for over 26 years.
+At Auger & Auger Accident and Injury Lawyers, we have helped victims of injuries caused by dogs for over 26 years.
 We know the common defenses used by dog owners and their insurance companies to avoid paying the compensation you deserve, and we know how to prove their liability.

 For a free, no-obligation consultation with an Asheville dog bite lawyer, call us at (828) 222-7649 or contact us online today.